google/highwayhash/README.md

 To minimize dispatch overhead when hashes are computed often (e.g. in a loop), we can inline the hash function into its caller using templates.
 The dispatch overhead will only be paid once (e.g. before the loop).
-The template mechanism also avoids duplicating code in each CPU-specific implementation - basic SIMD operations are expressed using the same notation/operators, which can be extended by adding functions to the `Target*` traits classes.
+The template mechanism also avoids duplicating code in each CPU-specific implementation.

 ## Defending against hash flooding